stinoooo/caitbot/README.md

 1. create a `.env` file based on `.env.example`
 2. add your discord bot token
-3. add your discord user id for owner commands
+3. add your discord user id for bossman commands
+4. add your mongodb uri (or keep the default)
-4. install requirements: `pip install -r requirements.txt`
+5. install requirements: `pip install -r requirements.txt`
-5. run the bot: `python bot.py`
+6. run the bot: `python bot.py`

 ## commands